IATA-Cargo/ONE-Record/working_draft/API/docs/access-control.md

 Example of GET ACL of a Logistics Object

-> **Note:** ONE Record Clients CAN assume that the location of an ACL resource can be derived from a Logistics Object URI.
+> **Note:** ONE Record Clients can assume that the location of an ACL resource can be derived from a Logistics Object URI.

 ONE Record recommends the definition of three types of Authorization: